Henry Maitland Wilson: Early life and military service

-Wilson served in the First World War, being appointed brigade major of the 48th Brigade on 15 October 1914; having been promoted to the rank of acting major in December 1914 and then to the substantive rank of major on 15 September 1915, he was sent to France to serve on the Western Front in December 1915.
+Wilson served in the First World War, being appointed brigade major of the 48th Infantry Brigade on 15 October 1914; having been promoted to the rank of acting major in December 1914 and then to the substantive rank of major on 15 September 1915, he was sent to France to serve on the Western Front in December 1915.
 His capabilities as a staff officer led to him being moved to become General Staff Officer (GSO) 2 of the 41st Division on the Somme and of the XIX Corps at Passchendaele.
 In October 1917 he was appointed GSO 1 of the New Zealand Division with promotion to temporary lieutenant colonel on 28 October 1917.
-For his war service he was awarded the Distinguished Service Order in 1917 and was thrice mentioned in despatches.
+For his war service he was appointed a Companion of the Distinguished Service Order in 1917 and was thrice mentioned in despatches.

+Between the wars

-After being promoted to brevet lieutenant colonel on 1 January 1919 and being hand-picked for the first post-war staff course at Camberley, Wilson was given command of a company of cadets at Sandhurst.
-He then became second-in-command of the 2nd Battalion, the Rifle Brigade at Aldershot in August 1923.
-Next he took command of his regiment's 1st Battalion on the North-West Frontier in January 1927, receiving promotion to the substantive rank of lieutenant colonel on 15 June 1927.
+After being promoted to brevet lieutenant colonel on 1 January 1919 and being hand-picked for the first post-war staff course at the Staff College, Camberley, Wilson was given command of a company of cadets at Sandhurst.
+He then became second-in-command of the 2nd Battalion, Rifle Brigade, at Aldershot in August 1923.
+Next, he took command of his regiment's 1st Battalion on the North-West Frontier in January 1927, receiving promotion to the substantive rank of lieutenant colonel on 15 June 1927.

 Group portrait of Major General Andrew Hamilton Russell (front row, centre), commanding the New Zealand Division, with staff officers at division headquarters in Leverkusen, Germany, March 1919.
-Present also is Lieutenant Colonel H. M. "Jumbo" Wilson, the division's GSO1, sat to Russell's right.
+Present also is Lieutenant Colonel H. M. "Jumbo" Wilson, the division's GSO1, seated to Russell's right.

 Returning to be an instructor at Camberley in June 1930, Wilson spent 9 months on half pay in 1933.
 Promoted to temporary brigadier, he became Commander of 6th Infantry Brigade in 1934 and having been promoted to major-general on 30 April 1935, he became General Officer Commanding 2nd Division in August 1937.